 "long_explanation": "The Vietnamese term 'trên' is a preposition that is typically used to denote the location of something above or on something else.
 It's equivalent to the English words 'on' or 'above'.
 You can use 'trên' when explaining where an object or person is located in relation to another object or person.",

-"formation": "Subject + đang/đứng + trên + Object",
+"formation": "Subject + đang/đứng ở + trên + Object",

 "examples": [